 Cons

-Deceptive hiring practices with unfulfilled promises
+Deceptive hiring practices - promises don't match actual working conditions

 User Reviews (0)